How Does Stress Affect The Body: Symptoms And Solutions

-Not getting enough sleep can make it even harder to deal with stress.
+Not getting enough sleep can make it even harder to cope with stress.
 You may find that you struggle to be patient with others, and you cannot think clearly to look for solutions.
 If you’re having problems falling asleep or staying asleep due to stress, it’s an important symptom to address.
 Many different things may help improve sleep troubles.
 A few that you could try include:

-- Keeping a strict sleep schedule
+Keeping a strict sleep schedule

-- Cutting out caffeine
+Cutting out caffeine

-- Not exercising too close to bedtime.
+Refraining from exercising too close to bedtime

-- Sleeping in a dark, cool room
+Sleeping in a dark, cool room

-- Using white noise
+Using white noise